How To Keep Your Clear Aligners Clean and Bright During Treatment

 - Brush your aligners with a soft bristle toothbrush

-- The key is not soak aligners in a heavy solution overnight or for an extended period, or using boiling water, and not to use toothpaste, which may have some abrasive crystals that could impact clarity of your aligner.
+- Do not soak aligners in a heavy solution overnight for an extended period, or using boiling water.
+You should also avoid using toothpaste, which may have some abrasive crystals that could impact the clarity of your aligners.

 Other Questions I Get Asked

-Patients have asked me, when they have an aligner that has started yellowing, if they can go back to a previous aligner or advance to their next aligner.
-I tell them that using old aligners is not an option, as this will cause the teeth to move back to the position of that aligner.
+When patients have an aligner that has started yellowing, they will usually ask me if they can go back to a previous aligner or advance to their next one.
+Unfortunately, old aligners are not an option, as this will cause the teeth to move back to the position of that aligner.
 Old aligners should be properly disposed of after their usage period.
 Similarly, patients should not advance to their next aligner unless their doctor says they can do so.
-Advancing too quickly means that your teeth may not have moved yet to the desired position directed by your current aligner and by inserting the next aligner you may experience discomfort as the movement may be too much too soon.
+Advancing too quickly means that your teeth may not have had enough time to move to the desired position directed by your current aligner.
+By inserting the next aligner you may experience discomfort as the movement may be too much too soon.

-I also get asked regularly if drinking dark beverages such as coffee through a straw prevents staining aligners.
-As, indicated earlier, consuming beverages is best done after removing your aligners to keep them sparking clean and clear.
+I also get asked regularly if drinking dark beverages such as coffee through a straw prevents aligners from getting stained.
+As, indicated earlier, consuming beverages is best done after removing your aligners to keep them sparkling clean and clear.
 But if you are going to consume a dark beverage with your aligners in, it is better to use a straw than not.

 I also get questions from patients who ask me how to whiten aligners after staining has occurred or if they can use their aligners to whiten their teeth during aligner therapy.
 My advice is that no one should try to whiten any aligner.
-The integrity of the material used to gently move teeth into a desired position may be compromised with any bleaching or teeth-whitening products.
+The integrity of the material used to gently move teeth into the desired position may be compromised with any bleaching or teeth-whitening products.
 I also do not recommend whitening your teeth during treatment as teeth during treatment are already sensitive due to their constant state of movement.
-For patients with teeth stains, completing treatment once the aligners are done with a teeth-whitening process might yield the finishing reward to the entire process — straight, beautiful, white teeth.
+For patients with teeth stains, using a teeth-whitening process once aligner treatment is completed might yield the best reward for the entire process — straight, beautiful, white teeth.

 *Dr. Stephen Moate is a paid consultant for Ormco.